rackerlabs/support-how-to/content/cloud-servers/high-performance-computing-cluster-in-a-cloud-environment.md

 ### HPC in the cloud

-Currently, most projects requiring HPC are still running on legacy Unix systems.
+Currently, most projects requiring HPC are still running on legacy UNIX&reg;
+systems.
 Migrating these projects to a cloud-based installation is very simple and does not require much additional setup.
 This tutorial builds an HPC cluster with Open MPI on the Rackspace Cloud and runs an Open MPI application on top of the cluster.
-By the end of this tutorial, you should know how to leverage the Cloud to rapidly build and scale an HPC cluster for real-time data processing while removing the dependency on physical infrastructure.
+By the end of this tutorial, you should know how to leverage the cloud to rapidly build and scale an HPC cluster for real-time data processing while removing the dependency on physical infrastructure.

 ### Open MPI

-To achieve high performance clustering in the Cloud, you can use Open MPI, which is an MPI project.
+To achieve high performance clustering in the cloud, you can use Open MPI, which is an Message Passing Interface (MPI) project.
 It provides parallel processing, thread safety and concurrency, dynamic process spawning, and network and fault tolerance.
 The world's fastest super computers use this library, and the library powers many petaflops.
 To find out more about the